scott-fryxell/jumpoff/public/index.md

 It's been my experience that rich kids are as narrow minded and average as the rest of us.
 They are fallible, they guess and use their resources to paper over any mistakes that bubble to the surface.
 Depth is not natural for them.

-Basically, what I'm saying is – **they don't know how to help.**
+Basically, what I'm saying is – **They don't know how to help.**

 I walked away from startup land in 2015.
 I couldn't handle how fake the people had become.
-I spent a year in a hopeless death spiral.
+I felt abandoned and disconnected.
+I could't take their money any longer.
+So I spent a couple years in a hopeless death spiral.
 I couldn't do it.
 I couldn't pretend the march of bullshit through my industry was healthy.
 The tech gold rush had won.
 All I saw around me was greed and artificial caring.
+It wasn't worth it anymore.

 The people that did care had been conned by the Harvard kids into using their talent for Mark Zuckerberg's 'vision' of a connected world.
 There was nothing to do but get off the ride.